KL13NT/clippy/CONTRIBUTING.md

 In general, I follow the ["fork-and-pull" Git workflow](https://github.com/susam/gitpr)

+0. Ask for assignment to an issue
 1. Fork the repository to your own Github account
 2. Clone the project to your machine
 3. Create a branch locally with a descriptive name
 4. Commit changes to the branch
 5. Following any formatting and testing guidelines specific to this repo
 6. Push changes to your fork
 7. Open a PR in our repository and follow the PR template so that we can efficiently review the changes.

 ## Committing
 Please run `npm run commit` to start committing changes after using `git add`.
-This will ensure you use proper formatting using an interactive commit creator.
+This will ensure you use proper formatting using an interactive commit creator, and will activate the pre-commit hook to lint, prettify, and run the available tests against your code.

-If you know what the Angular commit format is and have used it before alongside standard-version then by all means feel free to commit as you usually do.
+If you know what the Angular commit format is and have used it before alongside standard-version then by all means feel free to commit as you usually do after running `npm run precommit`.
 Note though that your commit messages will be checked by `husky` to make sure they're compliant either way.